-The International Code of Marketing of Breastmilk Substitutes at Forty: Guest speaker David Clark discusses the Code ahead of the 2021 Baby Friendly Annual Conference.
+The International Code of Marketing of Breastmilk Substitutes at Forty by 2021 Annual Conference guest speaker David Clark

 David Clark is an International Public Health and Human Rights Lawyer and was the Legal Advisor for the UNICEF Nutrition Programme from 1995 to 2020.
 David was instrumental in assisting more than 60 countries in drafting legislation to implement the International Code of Marketing of Breastmilk Substitutes and subsequent resolutions of the World Health Assembly (the Code) and in working with the Baby Friendly Hospital Initiative to implement the Code into healthcare systems across the globe.